mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ^ It may seem state driven because after all we are using data to trigger the navigation, but really that data is only used for interpretation to figure out which destination to go to.

-^ Still the only real way to trigger navigation is for the user to literally tap on a navigation link.
+^ The only real way to trigger navigation is for the user to literally tap on a navigation link.
 That means it is not quote-unquote "state-driven" since there is no way to simply construct a piece of state, hand it over to SwiftUI, and have SwiftUI do its thing to present the final view.

 ^ And we've seen a few times now, that can be incredibly powerful.

 ---

-## State-driven `NavigationStack`
+## State-driven
+## NavigationStack

 ^ This is where the new `NavigationStack` comes into play.